In the centre of Bornholm

 From the small shops at Dueodde a handicap-friendly boardwalk leads down to the sea.
-250m west of the boardwalk is the lagoon mentioned above.
 Some time ago there was a 10m high dune from which the bird migration could be observed, but it has nearly eroded away.
-Therefore, the best place to watch migration is from the dunes to the east of the large lagoon, where one can find shelter from the wind and enjoy a fine view both inland and across the sea.
+Therefore the best place to watch migration is from the dunes about 100m to the west of the large lagoon, where one can find shelter from the wind and enjoy a fine view both inland and across the sea.

 Little gull.
 Photo: Helge Sørensen

 Important stopping point for tens of thousands of night-migrating passerines.
 Large colony of eider, and Denmark’s only colony of razorbill and guillemot.

 See Google map